 To help us in tasking and deploying compliance officers, and investigating allegations of non-compliance and illegal activity, we depend on information and intelligence from taxi and private hire drivers.
 We are grateful for all information received.

-You can send us reports of illegal or non-compliant taxi and private hire-related activity using the web form.
+You can report illegal or non-compliant taxi and private hire-related activity online.
 You'll need the following information:

 - The nature of the offence

 - Vehicle registration number or driver licence number